shackenberg/text2led.py/README.md

 text2led.py
 ===========

-This is a python script to control led display boards or 'led ticker' via serial or usb connection.
+This is a python script to control led display boards also known as led bars or led ticker via serial or usb connection.

-The script works at least with following displays.
+The script works at least with following displays:
 - Skytronic MSB-67 / 153.141
 - Velleman MML16CN
-- AM004-03127
+- AM004-03127 (the Conrad Laufschrift)

 Please inform me, if it also works with other models.

 The core class is taken from: